Fukuzo Iwasaki

 Fukuzo Iwasaki (岩崎 福三, Iwasaki Fukuzō) was a Japanese real estate magnate with an estimated fortune of $5.7 billion, putting him among the five richest people in Japan.
 He was chairman of the Iwasaki Sangyo Group, a major transportation, tourism and hotel company in southern Japan, founded by his father, Yōhachirō Iwasaki.
+Forbes' 2007 list of billionaires estimates his net worth at $2.1 billion.

 Iwasaki was a resident of Kagoshima and held a bachelor's degree from Rikkyo University.